Ngineer101/minimalizt/src/content/blog/in-ai-age-learn-evergreen-skills.md

 ## Conclusion

-In the age of AI, it's important to focus on learning skills that will remain relevant regardless of the tools and technology that arise.
+In the age of AI, it's essential to focus on learning skills that will remain relevant regardless of the tools and technology that arise.
 Simple, clear communication, building relationships, and the ability to break down a complex problem into smaller parts are irreplaceable skills that will continue to be valuable in the future.

 (* completely made up statistic :)